stupidmankind/BYpassDoc/docs/source/commands/messagebox.rst

 ----------

 **Message**
-	Enter the message to be displayed
+	Indicate the message to be displayed.

 **All Elements**
 	Set to Yes, it will display all elements.
-Set to No especially in loop, it will display only current element
+Set to No especially in loop, it will display only current element.

 **Close After**
-	Close After X (Seconds) - 0 to bypass
+	Close After X (Seconds) - 0 to bypass.